elotroalex/chiens/_texts/translation.md

 - the minutes around me procession
 - like a band of skinny wolves
 - like a flock of lashes
-- like knots on a rope ladder of bylaws
+- like knots on a ladder of rope and bylaws
-- ungovernable subject perfect victim
+- ungovernable subject, perfect victim
-- riveted defiance in front of puddles
+- defiance glued to the waterfront
 - I do not converse with the gods
 - I do not heal the possessed
 - I don't know the secret that killed Antiochus Epiphanes